 Complaint: A representation made or referred to TWC or Workforce Solutions Office of an alleged violation of the ES regulations and/or other federal laws enforced by WHD or OSHA, as well as other federal, state, or local agencies enforcing employment-related law.

-Complaint System Representative: A trained ES Merit staff member who is responsible for processing complaints.
+Complaint System Representative (CSR): A trained ES staff member who is responsible for processing complaints.

 Employment-related laws: Those laws that relate to the employment relationship, such as those enforced by the DOL's WHD, OSHA, or other federal, state, or local agencies.

-Employment Service Supervisory staff: The ES Merit staff member in charge of ES services provided in a Workforce Solutions Office.
+Employment Service staff: The workforce service provider staff and state merit staff responsible for providing ES services required under the Wagner-Peyser Act to jobseekers and employers in a Workforce Solutions Office.

 Enforcement agency: WHD or OSHA, as well as other federal, state, or local agencies enforcing employment-related law.

 Farmwork: The cultivation and tillage of the soil, dairying, the production, cultivation, growing, and harvesting of any agricultural or horticultural commodities.
 This includes the raising of livestock, bees, fur-bearing animals, or poultry, the farming of fish, and any practices (including any forestry or lumbering operations) performed by a farmer or on a farm as an incident to or in conjunction with such farming operations, including preparation for market, delivery to storage or to market or to carriers for transportation to market.
 It also includes the handling, planting, drying, packing, packaging, processing, freezing, or grading prior to delivery for storage of any agricultural or horticultural commodity in its unmanufactured state.
 For the purposes of this definition, “agricultural commodities” means all commodities produced on a farm, including crude gum (oleoresin) from living tree products processed by the original producer of the crude gum (oleoresin) from which they are derived, including gum spirits of turpentine and gum rosin.
 Farmwork also means agricultural labor or services covered under 20 CFR §655.103(c) and/or 29 CFR §500.20(e).